 Explaining the Burden of Proof in a Personal Injury Case

-Terms like “burden of proof,” “preponderance of evidence” or “reasonable person standard” can seem very confusing if you didn’t go to law school.
+Terms like “burden of proof,” “preponderance of evidence” or “reasonable person standard” can seem confusing in a personal injury case.
 After being injured in a personal injury accident, these are common terms you may hear your attorney mention.
 While it is your legal team’s responsibility to explain any complicated legal jargon to you, it’s important to have some understanding of these types of terms.
-Then, you won’t be blindsided if someone from the opposing counsel brings these up to you.

 Here are the main points to know about the burden of proof in a personal injury case.

 The burden of proof is an important legal term that is extremely important in a personal injury case.
 To put it plainly, the party filing the injury or damages claim has the burden or duty to prove to the jury that the other party is responsible for what happened, and therefore should be financially responsible for recouping their losses.